GauravPandeyLab/HPC-Ensemble/README.md

 1. Computational time

 	i.
-Use notebook "Computational time.ipynb" to analyze computaitonal time. ii.
-Minerva time usage is saved in: Minerva_results/minerva-all-usage.csv. iii.
-PNGs for all time usage is saved in Minerva_results/individual_data_time. iv.
+Use notebook "Computational time.ipynb" to analyze computaitonal time.
+	ii.
+Minerva time usage is saved in: Minerva_results/minerva-all-usage.csv.
+	iii.
+PNGs for all time usage is saved in Minerva_results/individual_data_time.
+	iv.
 PDFs for figure in the paper is saved at paper_figures/Figure_2a/b.pdf.

 2. Disk usage
 	i.
-Minerva disk usage is manually calculated using linux du -hs command. ii.
-Demeter disk usage is calculated using 'hdfs dfs -ls -R' command. iii.
-Jupyter notebook "Disk usage.ipynb" is used to generate the barplot. iv.
+Minerva disk usage is manually calculated using linux du -hs command.
+	ii.
+Demeter disk usage is calculated using 'hdfs dfs -ls -R' command.
+	iii.
+Jupyter notebook "Disk usage.ipynb" is used to generate the barplot.
+	iv.
 Plot saved in paper_figures/Figure3_disk_usage.pdf.

 3. Memory usage
 	i.
 For Minerva, raw data is saved in Minerva_results/minerva-all-usage.csv, unit is MB.
-Plot is saved as paper_results/Figure_4a_Minerva_memory.pdf. ii.
-For Demeter, raw data is saved in Demeter_results/demeter_spark_comprehensive_stats_all_data.csv, unit is MB.
+Plot is saved as paper_results/Figure_4a_Minerva_memory.pdf.
+	ii.
+For Demeter, raw data is saved in Demeter_results/demeter_spark_comprehensive_stats_all_data.  csv, unit is MB.
 Plot is saved as paper_results/Figure_4b_Demeter_memory.pdf.

 4. Classifiers
 	i.
-For Minerva, classifiers and parameters are saved in classifiers.txt. ii.
+For Minerva, classifiers and parameters are saved in classifiers.txt.
+	ii.
 Spark classifiers are corresponding classifiers from the mllib.